imagingofthings/pyFFS/joss_paper/paper.md

 # Benchmarking

+All benchmarking is performed on a Lenovo ThinkPad P15 Gen 1 laptop, with an Intel i7-10850H six-core processor.
+For the GPU benchmarking, a an NVIDIA Quadro RTX 3000 GPU is used.

 ## Convolution
 Note that SciPy's `scipy.fft.fftconvolve` zero-pads inputs in order to approximate a linear convolution, while pyFFS performs a circular convolution.
 Within SciPy, circular convolution is only supported for 2-D by calling `scipy.signal.convolve2d`  with the parameter `boundary = wrap`.
 This method can be considerably slower than pyFFS' `pyffs.convolve` for modest size inputs, as shown below.
-All benchmarking is performed on a Lenovo ThinkPad P15 Gen 1 laptop, with an Intel i7-10850H six-core processor.

 ![2-D bandlimited circular convolution.\label{fig:profile_convolve2d}](fig/profile_convolve2d.png){width=50%}

+## Bandlimited interpolation
 For N-D bandlimited interpolation with SciPy, it is possible to use `scipy.signal.resample` along each dimension.
 However, there is no one-shot function.
 Below we benchmark 1-D and 2-D interpolation as we vary the